 Dental care is very important to you and your family.
 Regular check-ups and good dental hygiene are important to your health and can save you costly dental bills in the future.
 In order to assist you and your dependents in maintaining proper dental care, preventive coverage is provided at 100%, up to the annual maximums outlined below.

 You can choose coverage for yourself and your dependents.
 Below is a summary of the plan details and cost.
-See full plan details of covered benefits on the Benefits, Health and Wellness website under Dental Benefits Summary or on the Online Enrollment site or www.consumertoolkit.com.
+See full plan details of covered benefits on the Benefits, Health and Wellness website under Medical Benefits-At-A-Glance, on the Online Enrollment site.